Upcoming Exhibitions

 Performance Part 2: November 15th, 6pm

-Round 25: A Body Without Organs reimagines the cage as a living being, animated by playful interactions between objects and things, movers and feelers, the landscape, wind, dirt, and sun.
-Through acts of touching, ripping, tying, making, and unmaking, Robelo turns bedsheets into flesh, ropes into guts, and plastic into bones, that he then weave in, and explode out of the metal cage form.
-Porous boundaries between the self and the other, how our surroundings impress upon us and how we, in turn, ooze into them.
+Round 25: A Body Without Organs reimagines the cage as a living organism, animated through playful interactions between people, objects, and landscape.
+Acts of touching, ripping, tying, making, and unmaking transform everyday materials: bedsheets become flesh, ropes turn into guts, and plastic and wooden bones weave in and out of the rigid gridded metal form.
+Robelo investigates the porous boundaries between self and other, how our surroundings impress upon us, and how we, in turn, ooze back into them.

 Javier Robelo, from Managua, Nicaragua, uses sculpture and performance to explore queer identity and experience.
 Working with paper-mâché, fabric, and tape, he creates forms that look both familiar and strange, inviting people to touch, dance with, and pull them apart.
 These works come to life through interaction, turning into collaborators in participatory events that question social norms and highlight the possibilities of change.
 By working closely with others and with materials, Javier looks for beauty in what is overlooked and freedom in the feeling of not belonging.